halilozel1903/PictureinPictureApp/README.md

 # Picture in Picture App 📸

-Adopting Picture in Picture (PiP) in a Custom Player - Swift Language
+A controller that responds to user-initiated Picture in Picture playback of video in a floating, resizable window.

 ![Screenshot](ipad.jpg)

 ## Working with Picture in Picture (iOS) 👨🏻‍💻